All enrolments forms should only be sent electronically to email@example.com

 Let us guide you through the process

-Please note that if you are not a New Zealand resident, you will need to provide evidence of your eligibility to receive government subsidised funding.
+- Non-NZ residents and if you were born outside of NZ, will need to provide your passport and proof of evidence of eligibility to receive government subsidised funding.
 If you are unsure of your eligibility for funding please refer to the link Ministry of Health/Guide to eligibility

 Most general practice providers are affiliated to a PHO.
 Courtenay Medical is part of the Compass Health PHO www.compasshealth.org.nz